-Moving expenses.
-Report moving expenses as follows.
+Report qualified moving expenses for members of the Armed Forces as follows.

-- Qualified moving expenses that an employer paid to a third party on behalf of the employee (for example, to a moving company) and services that an employer furnished in kind to an employee are not reported on Form W-2. - Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 12 of Form W-2 with code P. - Nongualified moving expense reimbursements are reported in boxes 1, 3, and 5 (use box 14 if railroad retirement taxes apply) of Form W-2.
+- Qualified moving expenses that an employer paid to a third party on behalf of the employee (for example, to a moving company) and services that an employer furnished in kind to an employee are not reported on Form W-2. - Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 12 of Form W-2 with code P.

+Nongualified moving expenses and expense reimbursements are reported in boxes 1, 3, and 5 (use box 14 if railroad retirement taxes apply) of Form W-2.
 These amounts are subject to federal income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable).